• Skip to Content

 Thursday, April 04, 2019

-“No matter how big or small my gift is, I believe philanthropic donations go far, especially in OVPDEMA programs,” Reese said.
+“No matter how big or small my gift is, I believe philanthropic donations go far, especially in OVPDEI programs,” Reese said.

 For Reese, giving back to IU is more than an extension of her professional work with the Groups Scholars Program.
 It is also a key way for her to support an institution and a community that has profoundly shaped her friendships, her education, and her personal development.